Properties Of Matter Ques 78

 Solution:

-- (a) (i) Considering vertical equilibrium of cylinder
+1. (a) (i) Considering vertical equilibrium of cylinder

-$ \begin{aligned} & \therefore\left(\frac{A}{5}\right)(L) D \cdot g=\left(\frac{A}{5}\right)\left(\frac{3 L}{4}\right)(d) g+\left(\frac{A}{5}\right)\left(\frac{L}{4}\right)(2 d)(g) \\ & \therefore \quad D=\left(\frac{3}{4}\right) d+\left(\frac{1}{4}\right)(2 d) \\ & \Rightarrow D=\frac{5}{4} d \end{aligned} $
+$ \begin{alignedat} & \therefore\left(\frac{A}{5}\right)(L) D \cdot g=\left(\frac{A}{5}\right)\left(\frac{3 L}{4}\right)(d) g+\left(\frac{A}{5}\right)\left(\frac{L}{4}\right)(2 d)(g) \\ & \therefore \quad D=\left(\frac{3}{4}\right) d+\left(\frac{1}{4}\right)(2 d) \\ & \Rightarrow D=\frac{5}{4} d \end{aligned} $

 (ii) Considering vertical equilibrium of two liquids and the cylinder.

-$ \left(p-p _0\right) A=$ weight of two liquids $ + $ weight of cylinder
+$ \left(p-p_0\right) A=$ weight of two liquids $ + $ weight of cylinder

-$\therefore \frac{\text { weight of two liquids }+ \text { weight of cylinder }}{A}$ $\quad$ …….(i)
+$\therefore \frac{\text { weight of two liquids }- \text { weight of cylinder }}{A}$ $\quad$ …….(i)

-Now, weight of cylinder
+Now, the weight of the cylinder

 $ =\left(\frac{A}{5}\right)(L)(D)(g)=\left(\frac{A}{5} L g\right)\left(\frac{5}{4} d\right)=\frac{A L d g}{4} $

-Weight of upper liquid $=\left(\frac{H}{2} A d g\right)$ and
+Weight of upper liquid $=\left(\frac{H}{2} A \rho g\right)$ and

-Weight of lower liquid $=\frac{H}{2} A(2 d) g$
+Weight of lower liquid $=\frac{H}{2} A d g$

 $ =H A g d $

-$\therefore$ Total weight of two liquids $=\frac{3}{2} H A d g$
+$\therefore$ Total weight of two liquids $=\frac{1}{2} H A d g$

-$\therefore$ From Eq. (i) pressure at the bottom of the container will be
+$\therefore$ From Eq. (i) pressure at the bottom of the container is given by

 $ p=p _0+\frac{\left(\frac{3}{2}\right) H A d g+\frac{A L d g}{4}}{A} $